peter-bertok/modernization/README.md

 then simply copy in the content from a *different environment* and then that's... it.
 No further steps should be required.

+- [ ] Move all environment-specific configuration settings in the "<AppSettings>" or "<ConnectionStrings>" sections.
+Notably, WCF "<ApplicationSettings>" are not easy to configure!
+- [ ] If any files such as JavaScript varies per-environment, generate them dynamically in ASPX if possible.
+- [ ] Avoid hard-coded redirects in web.config.
+These are served by IIS, not ASP.NET, and cannot be configured via AppSettings.

 ## DevOps 101
 Many older applications are built manually using Visual Studio, depend on components